9- Driving on Rural Roads

 - Take your foot off the accelerator.

-- Do not apply brakes until regaining control of the vehicle.
+- In general, try to not apply brakes until regaining control of the vehicle.

-Uncontrolled intersections: They are not controlled by yield or stop signs.
+Uncontrolled intersections: These are intersections not controlled by signs, signals, or pavement markings.
 Use caution, slow down,

 If you see an animal, slow down and be prepared to stop.
 Always be on the lookout, especially at sunrise and sunset.
-October and November are peak months for deer crashes.
 Deer travel in groups; if you see one, look for more.

-Railroad crossings: Always slow down, look both ways, and be prepared to stop.
+Railroad crossings: Always slow down, look both ways, listen, and be prepared to stop.
 On rural roads, many railroad crossings are marked only with a round yellow ‘Railroad Crossing Ahead’ warning sign and a white X-shaped railroad crossing.
 There may not be flashing lights, warning bells, crossing gates, or pavement markings.
+It is difficult to judge the speed of a train, so before you cross, make sure you don’t see or hear a train either direction.
+It is difficult to judge the speed of a train, so before you cross, make sure you don’t see or hear a train either direction.